How to overcome writer’s block?

 • Language and grammar writing challenges faced by ESL students.

-These are some of the myriad individual reasons why learners struggle with beating writer’s block these days!
+These are some of the myriad reasons learners struggle with beating writer’s block these days!

 The symptoms of writer's block

 Contrary to popular belief, no universal solution would explain how to fix writer’s block.
+Many writers struggle with perfectionism, which can either enhance the writing process or lead to frustration that makes writers want to quit.
 The reason for that is the set of symptoms a person can encounter.
 Just imagine an average student who cannot finish an assignment by thinking over something meaningful to say at the end.
 Such a learner will usually overthink and make things more complex than they actually are!
-One should just determine what is an idiom or what expressions and citations can be used at the very final part of one’s writing (instead of worrying).
+One should determine what is an idiom or what expressions and citations can be used at the very final part of one’s writing (instead of worrying).

 Now, think about a young mother who has to feed the baby during her studies and cannot focus her mind on learning.
 Learning what to do when you have writer’s block, you must remember that both cases are related to writer’s barrier issues.
 Now, let’s see some symptoms you may have before we move on further: